Skip to content

 Pattern: Plan → Execute in batches of 5–7 items

-Binary: /home/winnie/.mcp-venv/bin/jcodemunch-mcp
+Binary: /home/chrisr6/.mcp-venv/bin/jcodemunch-mcp

 For headless spawns (any project):